NHSDigital/Galleri-Invitations/README.md

 you can also pass in variables as environment variables. to do this you create the variable with the prefix of `TF_VAR_` so for environment you would use `TF_VAR_environment`.
 This is useful when you need to pass in a secret value.

+One required variable is `TF_VAR_frontend_repo_location` which is required to tell terraform where the repo is located on your system, the default is the location it is found in the gitlab runner.

 ### outputs

 There are times when a resource inside a module will require some information from a different resource in another module.
 We can supply this using outputs.
 Each module has an `output.tf` file, inside that it will supply an output based on a value from a resource within that modules.
 For example in the `api-gateway` module we have an output called `rest_api_galleri_execution_arn` we can call that output to get that value from the main file by calling the module and output.